-Any sort of change, injury, or trauma to an infant’s umbilical cord can result in serious medical issues.
-If an umbilical cord becomes compressed, oxygen, blood flow, and nutrients can be cut off from the baby, resulting in brain damage and in severe cases, fetal death.
+Any sort of change, injury or trauma to an infant’s umbilical cord can result in serious medical issues.
+If an umbilical cord becomes compressed oxygen, blood flow, and nutrients can be cut off from the baby.
+This can result in umbilical cord compression injuries like brain damage and, in severe cases, fetal death.
 Fortunately, umbilical cord compression can be detected easily and if treated quickly, the aforementioned medical problems may be eliminated.
 However, when an infant lacks oxygen, every second is crucial.
 It’s imperative that physicians act fast once umbilical cord compression is recognized.

 - Fetal heart abnormalities

 - Birth injuries associated with emergency cesarean sections (C-sections) such as fetal lacerations, bruising, and sometimes swelling

 Any of these medical risks can have a profound impact on your baby and family.
 Talk to your doctor about possible umbilical cord issues and your risk level.
 Suspected umbilical cord compression should be taken very seriously by your healthcare team.